functional-php/fantasy-land/README.md

 - [Monad](src/FantasyLand/Monad.php)
 - [Pointed](src/FantasyLand/Pointed.php)

-Each algebraic structure must obey some laws.
+Each of those algebraic structures must obey some laws.
-To simplify verification of those laws, this project provides encapsulated property tests, that can be used to easily verify correctness of a newly implemented structures.
+In order to simplify their verification, the project provides encapsulated property tests.
+They can be used to easily verify the correctness of newly implemented structures.

 - [Setoid Laws](src/FantasyLand/Helpful/SetoidLaws.php)
 - [Monoid Laws](src/FantasyLand/Helpful/MonoidLaws.php)